GreptimeTeam/docs/Getting_Started/create-a-time-series-table.md

 # Create a time-series table

-To get started, create a time-series table to save the data collected from hosts.<br>
+To get started, create a time-series table to save the data collected from hosts.

 Let's start by creating the `system_metrics` table:

 ``` sql